MysteryBlokHed/YOLO-Spammer/README.md

 A cookie is submitted with the POST request.
 This can really be whatever you want.
 **YOLO ID**
 What appears after `/m/` in the YOLO url and before the `?w=`.
+Example: If the URL is `http://onyolo.com/m/2DmxFx7a2d?w=Honest%20opinions%3F`, the ID would be `2DmxFx7a2d`.
 **QUESTION TO MIMIC**
 When someone posts a YOLO, a question must be supplied.
 However, this question can be set in the POST request, so you can set it to whatever you want to simulate them asking.
 **MESSAGE TO SPAM**